alaa1355/reading/201/class09.md

 # Forms

-The best known form on the web is probably the search box that sits right in the middle of Google&#39;s homepage.
+The best known form on the web is probably the search box that sits right in the middle of browsser&#39;s homepage.

 Form Controls

-There are several types of form controls that you can use to collect information from visitors to your site.
+we have several types of form controls that you can use to collect data from visitors to your link.
-Basic Table Structure
+Basic Table temple

 ![](ww.png)